Jesse-Cohen/Separation-Above-Expectation/README.md

 By accounting for things like depth of target (Air Yards), pre-snap cushion, the position of the nearest defender, *predicted separation* will aid in accounting for the per-play differences and help create a more comprehensive understanding of receiver separation.
 When aggregated over a course of a game, season, or career, this *predicted separation* value will bring context into the players TRUE ability to separate given their in-play circumstances as well as giving descriptive context into the situations a certain receiver sees.

 # Results

+Using the NFL's player-tracking data from the last 3 seasons (2017-2019), I created a model that predicts receiver separation based on 5 features.

 The first iteration of our training set left us with ~30 features to help with predictions.
 After sifting through dozens of different feature sets I settled on using 5 features (listed below) that account for the most of the variance in separation.
 Using a tree-based model, ([light gradient boosted](https://lightgbm.readthedocs.io/en/latest/)) the final feature list to predict receiver separation (in order of importance) are: